parallelvirtualcluster/docs/docs/about-pvc.md

 Finally, proprietary solutions dominate this space.
 VMWare and Nutanix are the two largest names, with these products providing functionality for both small and large clusters, but proprietary software limits both flexibility and freedom, and the costs associated with these solutions is immense.

-PVC aims to bridge the gaps between these categories.
-Like the larger FLOSS and proprietary projects, PVC can scale up to very large cluster sizes, while remaining usable even for small clusters as well.
-Like the smaller FLOSS and proprietary projects, PVC aims to be very simple to use, with a fully programmable API, allowing administrators to get on with more important things.
-Like the other FLOSS solutions, PVC is free, both as in beer and as in speech, allowing the administrator to inspect, modify, and tailor it to their needs.
-And finally, PVC is built from the ground-up to support host-level redundancy at every layer, rather than this being an expensive, optional, or tacked on feature, using standard, well-tested and well-supported components.
+PVC aims to bridge the gaps between these 3 categories.
+Like the larger FLOSS and proprietary projects, PVC can scale up to very large cluster sizes, while remaining easily usable for small clusters as well.
+Like the smaller FLOSS and proprietary projects, PVC aims to be very simple to use, with a consistent CLI interface and a fully programmable API, allowing administrators to easily manage the cluster and then get on with more important things.
+Like the other FLOSS solutions, PVC is Free Software, free both as in beer and as in speech, allowing the administrator to inspect, modify, and tailor it to their needs.
+Finally, PVC is built from the ground-up to support host-level redundancy at every layer, rather than this being an expensive, optional, or tacked on feature, using standard, well-tested and well-supported components.

 In short, it is a Free Software, scalable, redundant, self-healing, and self-managing private cloud solution designed with administrator simplicity in mind.

 ## Building Blocks

-PVC is build from a number of other, open source components.
-The main system itself is a series of software daemons (services) written in Python 3, with the CLI interface also written in Python 3.
+PVC itself is a series of software daemons (services) written in Python 3, with the CLI interface also written in Python 3, designed to glue other FLOSS tools together in order to provide a consistent cluster.

-Virtual machines themselves are run with the Linux KVM subsystem via the Libvirt virtual machine management library.
+Virtual Machines (VMs) on PVC are run with the Linux KVM subsystem via the Libvirt virtual machine management library.
 This provides the maximum flexibility and compatibility for running various guest operating systems in multiple modes (fully-virtualized, para-virtualized, virtio-enabled, etc.).

 To manage cluster state, PVC uses Zookeeper.
 This is an Apache project designed to provide a highly-available and always-consistent key-value database.
 The various daemons all connect to the distributed Zookeeper database to both obtain details about cluster state, and to manage that state.
 For instance the node daemon watches Zookeeper for information on what VMs to run, networks to create, etc., while the API writes to or reads information from Zookeeper in response to requests.
 The Zookeeper database is the glue which holds the cluster together.

-Additional relational database functionality, specifically for the managed network DNS aggregation subsystem and the VM provisioner, is provided by the PostgreSQL database system and the Patroni management tool, which provides automatic clustering and failover for PostgreSQL database instances.
+Additional relational database functionality, specifically for the VM provisioner and (optional) managed network DNS aggregation subsystem, is provided by the PostgreSQL database system and the Patroni management tool, which provides automatic clustering and failover for PostgreSQL database instances, itself leveraging Zookeeper.

-Node network routing for managed networks providing EBGP VXLAN and route-learning is provided by FRRouting, a descendant project of Quaaga and GNU Zebra.
+Node network routing for EBGP VXLAN managed networks and route-learning is provided by FRRouting, a descendant project of Quaaga and GNU Zebra.
 Upstream routers can use this interface to learn routes to cluster networks as well.
-PVC also makes extensive use of the standard Linux `iprouting` stack.
+PVC also makes extensive use of the standard Linux `iprouting` stack, with VMs connected to each other and to physical interfaces via software bridging, VXLANs (managed networks) and vLANs (bridged networks).

-The storage subsystem is provided by Ceph, a distributed object-based storage subsystem with proven stability, extensive scalability, self-managing, and self-healing functionality.
-The Ceph RBD (RADOS Block Device) subsystem is used to provide VM block devices similar to traditional LVM or ZFS zvols, but in a distributed, shared-storage manner.
+The storage subsystem for PVC is provided by Ceph, a distributed object-based storage subsystem with proven stability, extensive scalability, self-managing, and self-healing functionality.
+The Ceph RBD (RADOS Block Device) subsystem is used to provide VM block devices similar to traditional LVM or ZFS zvols, but in a distributed, shared-storage manner, leveraging the Libvirt/KVM direct RBD interface.

-All the components are designed to be run on top of Debian GNU/Linux with the SystemD system service manager; several versions of Debian are supported, including 10.x "Buster", 11.x "Bullseye", and 12.x "Bookworm".
+All components of PVC are designed to be run on top of Debian GNU/Linux with the SystemD system service manager; several versions of Debian are supported, including 10.x "Buster", 11.x "Bullseye", and 12.x "Bookworm".
 This OS provides a stable base to run the various other subsystems while remaining truly Free Software, while SystemD provides functionality such as automatic daemon restarting and complex startup/shutdown ordering.
+New Debian releases occur every 2-3 years, and PVC is updated regularly to add compatibility for new versions.

 ## Frequently Asked Questions

-### General Questions

-#### What is it?
+#### What is PVC?

-PVC is a virtual machine management suite designed around high-availability and ease-of-use.
+In short, it is a Free Software, scalable, redundant, self-healing, and self-managing private cloud solution designed with administrator simplicity in mind.
+In order words, it is a virtual machine management tool or "private cloud" system designed around high-availability and ease-of-use.
 It can be considered an alternative to OpenStack, ProxMox, Nutanix, and other similar solutions that manage not just the VMs, but the surrounding infrastructure as well.

 #### Why would you make this?

-After becoming frustrated by numerous other management tools, I discovered that what I wanted didn't exist as FLOSS software, so I built it myself.
+After becoming frustrated by numerous other tools such as ProxMox and Pacemaker/Corosync for VM management, I discovered that what I wanted didn't really exist as FLOSS software, so I decided to build it myself.
 Since then, I have also been able to leverage PVC both for my own purposes as well as for my employer, a win-win for the project.
+While other competetors have since emerged, I believe PVC best suits my own needs and can be useful for others too.

 #### Is PVC right for me?

 PVC might be right for you if:

-1. You need KVM-based VMs.
+1. You primarily use Virtual Machines (VMs) and a simple management layer for them.
 2. You want management of storage and networking (a.k.a. "batteries-included") in the same tool.
 3. You want hypervisor-level redundancy, able to tolerate hypervisor downtime seamlessly, for all elements of the stack.
 4. You have a requirement of at least 3 nodes' worth of compute and storage.